 The most common fleas to be found around your home are the cat flea, the dog flea, and the human flea.

-Cat fleas can actually be found on cats, dogs and humans but as the name suggests they primarily prefer cats.
-The adult female lays her eggs on the host, these then fall off in your home and will eventually hatch into yet more fleas.
-Environmental conditions can dictate when this will occur – they can be stimulated by movement and heat – which is why when getting rid of them it is so important to continue hovering after any treatment has been used.
+Cat fleas can be found on cats, dogs and humans, but as the name suggests, they primarily prefer cats.
+The adult female lays her eggs on the host.
+These then fall off in your home and will eventually hatch into yet more fleas.
+Environmental conditions can dictate when this will occur – they can be stimulated by movement and heat, so getting rid of them.
+It is so vital to continue hovering after any treatment has been used.
 Eggs are commonly found under radiators or other heat sources.

-Having a cat flea infestation is no reflection on the cleanliness of your home or indeed your pet as they are so easily picked up by any animal venturing outside.
-Once the flea is on your cat, and inside your home they are very difficult to get rid of.
+Having a cat flea infestation is no reflection on the cleanliness of your home or, indeed, your pet, as they are so easily picked up by any animal venturing outside.
+Once the flea is on your cat and inside your home, they are tough to get rid of.

-Unfortunately, fleas are carriers of many diseases and are thought to have contributed to the bubonic plague pandemic in the 1300s.
+Unfortunately, fleas are carriers of many diseases and have contributed to the bubonic plague pandemic in the 1300s.

-In the first instance if you suspect cat fleas you should contact your vet who will help you to treat your cat.
-You should then contact professional pest controllers to deal with the inevitable infestation within your home.
-Fleas can lay dormant for long periods of time and it can be months before you can be sure they are 100% eradicated.
+In the first instance, if you suspect cat fleas, you should contact your vet, who will help you to treat your cat.
+You should then get professional pest controllers to deal with the inevitable infestation within your home.
+Fleas can lay dormant for long periods, and it can be months before you can be sure they are 100% eradicated.